 - Assign a Phone Number to this flow

-By using Amazon Connect, Lambda and DynamoDB, we’re able to assist our customers in migrating to Amazon Connect while maintaining a key business process for them.
+By using Amazon Connect extensions, Lambda and DynamoDB, we’re able to assist our customers in migrating to Amazon Connect while maintaining a key business process for them.

 - Amazon Connect will automatically prioritize the caller coming in on the agent’s personal queue, rather than a call from another queue assigned to the agent.